 Global Connected Healthcare Cybersecurity Risks and Roadmap

 Join us for the Global Connected Healthcare Cybersecurity Risks and Roadmap workshop cosponsored by IEEE and the Northeast Big Data Innovation Hub on February 24th, 2021 from 11am to 2pm ET.
 Our keynote speaker is Julian Goldman, MD, Medical Director of Biomedical Engineering at Mass General Brigham Health Systems and Director of the Medical Device Interoperability Program – a multi-institutional federally funded program to advance medical device interoperability to improve patient safety and Health IT innovation.
+Watch workshop recordings or read the workshop report.

 In this workshop, we will assess and address cybersecurity risks in the growing connected healthcare ecosystem and discuss a potential roadmap to address these risks.
 Risks and threats at the device, data, communications, software, cloud, and system level, as well as interoperability across the system of systems, will be discussed, as well as technology and policy considerations.
 Learnings will include: